d3b4g/leonids/_posts/enum.md

 ![source-01](/img/enu3.PNG){: .align-left}

-The output of Get-Net User cmdlet can be bit messy, you can PIPE Get-Net User cmdlet and pass to SELECT-OBJECT cmdlet and output desired results.
+The output of the Get-Net User cmdlet can be a bit messy, you can PIPE Get-Net User cmdlet and pass to **SELECT-OBJECT** cmdlet and output desired results.

 ![source-01](/img/enu4.PNG){: .align-left}

 > Get-Net User -SPN

-This cmdlet enumerates kerberoastable users
+This cmdlet enumerates kerberoastable users.
+Kerberoasting abuses traits of the Kerberos protocol to harvest password hashes for Active Directory user accounts with servicePrincipalName.
+This is usualy an entry point for pentesters.

 ![source-01](/img/enu18.PNG){: .align-left}